 Once pollinated, they develop into fruits filled with many little seeds.
-The seed pods on elephant ear plant need to be cracked open to reveal the numerous seeds.
+The seed pods on elephant ear plant must be cracked open to reveal the numerous seeds.

 Planting Elephant Ear Flower Seeds

 Once the Alocasia elephant ear has seed pods, remove them once the pod has dried and the seeds are mature.
 Germination is capricious and variable on these plants.
 Seeds should be removed from the pods and rinsed.

 Use a humic rich medium with a generous amount of peat.
 Sow the seeds on the surface of the soil and then lightly dust them with a pinch of medium.
 Spray the top of the soil with a misting bottle and keep the medium lightly damp but not soggy.

-Once seedlings appear, which may be as much as 90 days after planting, move the tray to a location with indirect but bright light.
+Once seedlings appear, which may be as long as 90 days after planting, move the tray to a location with indirect but bright light.

 Propagation of Elephant Ear